Deir ez-Zor campaign (2017–2019): Gharanij and ISIL attacks

-Pro-Kurdish and pro-Coalition sources reported on 2 January that the SDF had captured towns of Abu Hardub and Al-Nabayi, killing at least 17 ISIL fighters.
-The U.S. DoD announced in February that ISIL military commander Abd al Rahman al Tamimi was killed in airstrikes near Hajin on the same day.
-On the next day, the SDF announced capture of towns of Muhamidah, 'Ard Al-Zir and Al-Majeed.
+Pro-Kurdish and pro-coalition sources reported on 2 January 2018 that the SDF had captured the towns of Abu Hardub and al-Nabayi, killing at least 17 ISIL fighters.
+The U.S. DoD would later announce in February that ISIL military commander Abd al Rahman al Tamimi was killed in airstrikes near Hajin on 2 January.
+On the next day, the SDF announced the capture of the towns of Muhamidah, 'Ard Al-Zir and Al-Majeed.
 They were also engaged in heavy clashes for control of Abu Hamam and Hajin.
 On 4 January, it was reported that they had captured the ISIL stronghold of Gharanij.
-The U.S. DoD announced in February that Haytham al Jazairi and Hassan al Jazzari, part of ISIL's immigration logistics group, were killed in airstrikes on 6 January near Khara'ij and Abu Hammam respectively.
+The U.S. DoD would later announce in February that Haytham al Jazairi and Hassan al Jazzari, part of ISIL's immigration logistics group, were killed in airstrikes on 6 January near Khara'ij and Abu Hammam respectively.

-An ISIL counterattack on 7 January on Al-Bahra failed.
+An ISIL counterattack on 7 January on al-Bahra failed.
 ISIL official media stated it had recaptured Gharanij on 9 January in addition to killing 20 SDF fighters.
-SOHR reported on 10 January that SDF had released more than 400 Syrian ISIL members in Deir Ezzor.
+SOHR reported on 10 January that SDF had released more than 400 Syrian ISIL members in Deir Ez-Zor.
 It added that out of the 400, 120 former ISIL fighters had joined the SDF.
-The US-led anti-ISIL Coalition however later on 15 January denied the allegations that SDF had recruited former ISIL fighters.
+However, the U.S.-led coalition would later deny on 15 January the allegations that the SDF had recruited former ISIL fighters.